Prak2210/RenderLogs/README.md

   -- verifies if it works when file is under multilevel hierarchy of directories -- verifies if these logs returned, preserve the formatting or not. example: "\n" gets preserved

-##### LogReadconfigTest
+##### LogReadConfigTest
 With @ActiveProfiles and @ContextConfiguration, these tests set "application-test.yaml" as an active profile to override configurations

-the test here checks these scenarios:
+the test here checks this scenario:
-- verifies that our bean method getResourceConfig() is able to read yaml configurations properly
+- verifies that our bean method getResourceConfig() is able to read yaml configurations properly when started

 ##### RenderLogsControllerTest